Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

   - Work with various types of data in Python
   - Convert the data from one type to another
   - Use expressions and variables to perform operations
+- Hands on Lab: String Operations
+  - Work with Strings
+  - Perform operations on String
+  - Manipulate Strings using indexing and escape sequences